 Every person who has read about Bali or has heard stories about the island knows that there are a number of reasons why this place is considered to be a touristic haven.
 Its beaches, waterfalls and volcanoes have attracted travellers from all over the world.
-In fact, even its man-made beauties such as its many temples, parks, cultural centres, amusement parks feature in people’s lists of best things to do in Bali.
+In fact, even the temples of Bali, the many cultural centres in Bali and the huge amusement parks feature in people’s lists of best things to do in Bali.
 How then do you determine what to see in Bali without feeling a sense of complete overwhelm?

 In my article on ‘Best things to do in Bali’ I have already given a detailed and comprehensive overview of what the island has to offer to a tourist.
 While you are free to devise your own itinerary based on that article, if you prefer being hand-held, here is a perfectly easy-to-follow 10 day Bali itinerary for you.